CloudVLab/qwiklabs-content-bundle-spec/README.md

       uri: https://github.com/CloudVLab/qwiklabs-lab-bundle-spec/tree/v1-prerelease
 ```

 ### Prefer explicit configuration over implicit convention

 The only requirement we put on your bundle's file structure is the `qwiklabs.yaml` MUST be in the root folder of the bundle.
 You can arrange your other files in whatever folder structure you choose.

 The lab definition in `qwiklabs.yaml` explicitly references files when specifying instructions, resources, etc. This makes static validation of your package easier and ensure that files you intended to be there aren't missing.

-[TODO: Add Dave's example of forgetting to add a file to a git repo, thus loosing an entire locale]

 ### Schema versions

-[TODO: Flesh out...]

-- v1 the spec will evolve in an "additive" manner (e.g. new resource types)
+The v1 spec will evolve in an additive manner.
+The spec is designed to easily accomodate new feature variants.
+In particular, content authors should expect:

-- Breaking changes will result in a new version change.
+- new external resource types (e.g. GitHub repos, YouTube videos, etc.),
+- new environment resource types (e.g. GSuite domain, iPython notebook, etc.), and
+- additional supported HTML components for instructions (e.g. inline quiz elements, embedded videos, etc.).

+#### Breaking Changes

+If a breaking change can not be avoided, a new schema version will be issued (i.e. v1 -> v2).

-- Older schema versions will be supported for a "reasonable" deprecation periods.
+Older schema versions will be supported for a "reasonable" deprecation periods.

-- The Qwiklabs team will try to create migration tools that make schema updates a mostly automated process
+The Qwiklabs team will *try* to create migration tools that make schema updates a mostly automated process.